irony/opsworks-cookbooks/README.md

 * Get tests to work

 ## About me
 Christian Landgren, working at [Iteam](http://iteam.se).
-Have been building Node projects since 2010, Javascript projects since 2000.
+Have been building Node projects since 2010.

 See also <https://aws.amazon.com/opsworks/>